tkrclient/iogames-draw/README.md

 - gives you random color if new user (no cookie)
 - touch screen support!

-## Chat Example

-This application shows how to use the [websocket](https://github.com/gorilla/websocket) package to implement a simple web chat application.

-## Running the example

 ## Whiteboard Example

 This application shows hot to use the